Sensors

 Controlling

-To stop the motor from spinning, call:
+To use stop_motor the service to stop the motor from spinning, call:

 ros2 service call /stop_motor std_srvs/srv/Empty {}